Ajay-Prakash-Pandey/numpy/readme.md

 Starting random in Numpy

-now we small learn aboyt seaborm and its done
+now we small learn about seaborm and its done

 1->introduction Random
 2->Data Distribution
 3->Permutation and shuffling
-4->
+4->Numpy Normal(gaussian) distribution